chenxingqiang/YiRage/docs/source/cuda-transpiler.rst

 The CUDA Transpiler
 ===================

-Introduction to Mirage’s CUDA Transpiler
+Introduction to YiRage’s CUDA Transpiler
 -----------------------------------

-The CUDA transpiler is a key component of Mirage.
-It is responsible for translating the (optimized) computation graph produced by Mirage into efficient CUDA code.
+The CUDA transpiler is a key component of YiRage.
+It is responsible for translating the (optimized) computation graph produced by YiRage into efficient CUDA code.

 It is not easy to write a transpiler.
 You should ensure both the